-Remember, the Preliminary interpretation you render will have a direct effect on patient care.
-The referring providers will care for the patient based on your reads and will not wait for the Final read from the ER faculty.
+Remember, the Preliminary Report you render will have direct affect on patient care.
+The referring providers will triage and care for the patient based on your reads and will not wait for the Final Read from the ER faculty.
 This is the standard of care throughout the country.

 Occasionally, you will be asked to give your opinion on an exam performed outside our institution without a formal order.
-This is called curbsiding/curbstoning and it is the Department of Radiology Policy not to give an interpretation on a study that isn't formally ordered.
-There have been lawsuits against radiologists for this practice.
-If you are approached and asked to "give a quick look" at an exam tell them to ask for a formal interpretation.
+This is called curbsiding/curbstoning ("wet read").
+It is Department policy NOT to give an interpretation on a study that isn't formally ordered as those patients deserve a thorough interpretation, just as any other patient we serve.
+If you are approached and asked to "give a quick look" at an exam, tell them to ask for a formal interpretation.